tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:occurrenceStatus is bdq:NotEmpty; FILLED_IN the value of dwc:occurrenceStatus using the Parameter value if dwc:occurrenceStatus,  dwc:individualCount and dwc:organismQuantity are bdq:Empty; otherwise NOT_AMENDED
+INTERNAL_PREREQUISITES_NOT_MET if dwc:occurrenceStatus is bdq:NotEmpty; FILLED_IN the value of dwc:occurrenceStatus using the bdq:defaultOccurrenceStatus Parameter value if dwc:occurrenceStatus,  dwc:individualCount and dwc:organismQuantity are bdq:Empty; otherwise NOT_AMENDED

 #### Information Elements